-Crossing the River of Separation From Your Creator
+Crossing the River of Separation from Your Creator

-- Recognizing that the most important component in a "trauma healing environment" is the Healer, this chapter seeks to inform the reader how to begin a personal relationship with God through Jesus Christ. - For those who are already Christians, it will... - O Provide a valuable review of the Gospel - o Give them the opportunity to re-evaluate their initial commitment to Christ - o Provide a method by which they could share the gospel with others.
+- Recognizing that the most important component in a "trauma healing environment" is the Healer, this chapter seeks to inform the reader how to begin a personal relationship with God through Jesus Christ. - For those who are already Christians, it will provide a valuable review of the Gospel, give them the opportunity to re-evaluate their initial commitment to Christ, and provide a method by which they could share the gospel with others.